 Our Symptom checker provides clinical advice on what to do next based on your symptoms.

-If your appendix is infected or inflamed, you may require an appendectomy, an operation to remove the appendix.
-It often needs to be performed urgently.
+Appendectomy is an operation to remove an infected or inflamed appendix.
 Learn how to prepare for the procedure and what to expect.